Dezeen Book of Interviews

-Dezeen Book of Interviews, our new book featuring conversations with 45 leading figures in architecture and design, is available to buy now for just £12.
+Dezeen Book of Interviews, our new book featuring conversations with 45 leading figures in architecture and design, is available now.

 A follow-up to the hugely successful Dezeen Book of Ideas, Dezeen Book of Interviews features some of the most talented and inspiring people from the global design scene that we have interviewed for Dezeen over the years.